jpt13653903/ALCHA/Wiki/MarkDown/Declarations.md

                      // and 2 fraction bits -- in the range [0, 4)
     net'(4, -4)   e; // 5-bit signed fixed-point in the range [-4, 4)

+Signed nets have one more bit than specified in the format.
+This is a convenient convention for fixed-point digital signal processing, but can be confusing.

 ### Initialisers
 All nets, pins and variables can take an optional initialiser, as illustrated below: